Akeem Davis

-Akeem Davis (born December 25, 1989) is an American former professional football safety that played in National Football League (NFL).
-He played college football at Memphis, and signed with the Washington Redskins as an undrafted free agent in 2014.
+Akeem Davis (born December 25, 1989) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Memphis Tigers, and signed with the Washington Redskins as an undrafted free agent in 2014.
 Davis was also a member of the New Orleans Saints, Tampa Bay Buccaneers, Seattle Seahawks, Indianapolis Colts, Kansas City Chiefs and Jacksonville Jaguars.
 He is currently the cornerbacks coach for UNLV.

 Early life

 Davis is the son of Robert Davis and the late Karen Davis.
 He was born in Laurel, Mississippi.
 Davis was raised in the Queensburg community of Laurel, Mississippi.
 He started playing pee wee football under the coaching of Coach Howard.
 Davis attended Laurel High School where he played football, basketball and ran track.
 In football, he led Laurel to the Mississippi state 4A championship in 2007 after passing for over 2,600 yards and rushing for 926 yards, totalling 44 touchdowns.
 In his junior and senior seasons, he started at cornerback on defense and quarterback on offense.
 Academically, he graduated in the top-25 of his class with a 3.0 GPA.

 In track & field, Davis competed in events ranging from the triple jump to the shot put during his junior and senior seasons.
 He ran the lead leg on the 4A state champion 4 × 200m relay squad in 2008, helping them capture the state title at 1.28.90 minutes.
 At the 2008 USM Invitational, he took 4th in the triple jump event with a mark of 13.7 meters (44 ft, 6 in).